RobbieS82/dinnerPlanner/README.md

 To add meal plans, you only have to edit the CSV file found in ./data/recipes.csv.
 The first column is the nickname of the meal, and all other columns are the ingredients to add to the shopping list.

+### Ingredient quantities
+If you need to specify an ingredient quantity, e.g. "six yellow onions", write it as "Yellow onion x6".
+This will ensure the ingredient aggregation works properly.